bondo11/trulioo-embedid-client/README.md

-JavaScript library which streamlines integration with the Trulioo EmbedID Suite
+JavaScript library which streamlines integration with Trulioo.

+Exposes [TruliooClient]("./TruliooClient.js") and a function which loads on "DOMContentLoaded", loading Trulioo EmbedID.